ng-Classic/ng-classic/aio/content/guide/doc-editing.md

 * **Automated testing**

-    The Angular Classicdocumentation is tested automatically after you open a pull request.
+    The Angular Classic documentation is tested automatically after you open a pull request.
     It must pass this testing before the pull request can be merged.
     For more information about automated documentation testing, see [Testing a documentation update](/guide/doc-build-test).